Breast Lift (Mastopexy) Surgery in Huntington, NY

 Results of a Breast Lift

-If you agreed on realistic goals with your Dr. Rhee during your consultation, you should be very satisfied with the look of your lifted breasts.
+If you agree on realistic goals with your Dr. Rhee during your consultation, you should be very satisfied with the look of your lifted breasts.
 You will be able to see the results of your mastopexy immediately after surgery, and you may become even more satisfied as the swelling goes down and incision lines fade.

 Additional Breast Surgical Procedures